-5 A one-dimensional potential flow of an ideal fluid of infinite depth in presence of gravity is a Hamiltonian system.
-The surface elevation $\eta(x,t)$ and the velocity potential $\psi(x,t)$ at the surface are canonically conjugated variables (Zakharov (1968)).
+A one-dimensional potential flow of an ideal fluid of infinite depth in the presence of gravity is a Hamiltonian system.
+The surface elevation $\eta(x, t)$ and the velocity potential $\psi(x, t)$ at the surface are canonically conjugated variables (Zakharov, 1968).

-Dyachenko and Zakharov (2011, 2012) suggested a canonical transformation from the physical real-valued Hamiltonian variables $\eta(x,t)$ and $\psi(x,t)$ to the complex normal variable b(x,t).
-The DZ equation is found by taking a fourth order expansion of the Hamiltonian in powers of |b(x,t)| and assuming that all waves are propagating in a single direction.
-Recently Dyachenko

-10 et al. (2016a, 2017b) introduced the new canonical variable c(x,t), such that the DZ equation can be written in x-space in the following "super" compact form:
+Dyachenko and Zakharov (2011, 2012) suggested a canonical transformation from the physical real-valued Hamiltonian variables $\eta(x, t)$ and $\psi(x, t)$ to the complex normal variable b(x, t).
+The DZ equation is found by taking a fourthorder expansion of the Hamiltonian in powers of |b(x, t)| and assuming that all waves propagate in a single direction.
+Recently Dyachenko et al. (2016a, 2017b) introduced the new canonical variable c(x, t), such that the DZ equation can be written in x space in the following "super" compact form: